 You are encouraged to visit the Center and meet informally with the staff on a regular basis.
 We believe your active participation improves the quality of your child's experience here.
 Connection between home and Center increases your child's sense of security.
 We want to establish and maintain a relationship of mutual support, trust, and respect.

-A newsletter is published every month.
+A newsletter is published every semester.
 We welcome your contributions.
 In addition, we ask for your support during any of the various fundraising events we hold each year.
 You are welcome to volunteer time and talent and we value your thoughts about what we do.
-Please feel free to speak with our Executive Director or our Program Director.
+Please feel free to speak with our Executive Director or our Assistant Director.
 They want to hear your ideas and concerns.
 We look forward to getting to know you!

 An elected Board of Directors consisting of parents of enrolled children, SUNY Staff members, SUNY students and other community members governs the Center.